Heavy-Community/aztec-wallet/README.md

 ## Overview

-BLS12-381 – (Work in progress) A curve for pairing-based cryptography, commonly used in multi-signature schemes.
-ECDSA (Ethereum's Curve) – The elliptic curve used by Ethereum, ensuring compatibility with Ethereum-based applications.
-Schnorr – Known for its efficient and secure signature scheme, providing enhanced privacy features.

 #### BabyJubJub

+A lightweight elliptic curve optimized for zk-SNARKs, offering privacy and scalability.
 Structure of programs and smart contracts related to the BabyJubJub elliptic curve

 ```